VigneshPerumal2/CancerCare/README.md

 It must be in 2NF

-1. It must not contain any transitive dependencies.
-A transitive dependency occurs when a non-prime attribute depends on another non-prime attribute for its values.
-For example, if a table has two non-prime attributes (A and B), and the values of attribute A depend on the values of attribute B, then the table has a transitive dependency and is not in 3NF.
+1. A table is considered to be in 3rd Normal Form (3NF) if it does not have any transitive dependencies.
+This means that if the table has two or more non-prime attributes, they must not be dependent on each other for their values.
+For example, if attribute A depends on attribute B for its values, and attribute B depends on attribute C for its values, then the table has a transitive dependency and is not in 3NF.

-2. It must not contain any non-prime attributes that are functionally dependent on another non-prime attribute.
-A non-prime attribute is functionally dependent on another non-prime attribute when the values of the first attribute are determined by the values of the second attribute.
-For example, if a table has two non-prime attributes (A and B), and the values of attribute A are determined by the values of attribute B, then the table is not in 3NF.
+2. A table is considered to be in 3rd Normal Form (3NF) if it does not have any functional dependencies between non-prime attributes.
+This means that if the table has two or more non-prime attributes, they must not be functionally dependent on each other.
+For example, if the values of attribute A are determined by the values of attribute B, and the values of attribute B are determined by the values of attribute C, then the table is not in 3NF.
+In other words, for a table to be in 3NF, no non-prime attribute should be able to determine the values of another non-prime attribute.

-3. In general, the goal of 3NF is to ensure that the values in a table are fully dependent on the primary key, and not on any other non-prime attributes.
+3. The main goal of 3rd Normal Form (3NF) is to ensure that the values in a table are fully dependent on the primary key, and not on any other non-prime attributes.
+This means that all non-prime attributes in a table must be dependent on the primary key, and not on each other.
 This helps to ensure that data is stored in a logical and consistent manner, making it easier to query and manipulate.
-By following these guidelines, you can improve the performance and reliability of your database.
+By following the principles of 3NF, you can improve the performance and reliability of your database.
+This is because 3NF helps to prevent dataredundancy and inconsistencies, which can cause problems when querying and manipulating data.

 ## **Views**